 The ponies will remain in the corral until after the Pony Auction on Thursday, so there is plenty of opportunity to enjoy their presence, take photos of your favorite ones, and dream about which foal you may take home tomorrow.

 Some have dreamed of owning a Chincoteague Pony since the first time they read Misty of Chincoteague.
-Be it a young child who has diligently saved their allowance and birthday money or a woman who has waited decades for this opportunity, each person is experiencing a roller coaster of emotions from nerves to excitement.
+Be it a young child who has diligently saved their allowance and birthday money or someone who has waited decades for this opportunity, each person is experiencing a roller coaster of emotions from nerves to excitement.
 Will their dreams of owning a Chincoteague Pony finally come true?

 As the first foal is brought out, the crowd enthusiastically cheers but quickly becomes attentive to the auctioneer’s fast-paced chant.
 The auction is underway!
 There is no registration for the in-person auction; just raise your hand!
 Online bidding will take place simultaneously for those unable to attend and pre-registration is required.
 The Chincoteague Volunteer Fire Company will provide the official auction link a few days prior.